FashionValet’s controversy sparks call for accountability

 Unfortunately, these investments did not turn the company’s finances around; FashionValet’s losses reportedly grew from RM166,793 in 2012 to RM20.19 million by 2018, and financial difficulties continued in subsequent years.

-See also Go for the best!
+See also Time for one-third representation?

 The breaking point came early this month, when it was revealed that a staggering RM43.9 million (about US$10 million) in public funds had been lost in investments tied to FashionValet.